Mirror cover with female head in profile

 Medium or Technique

-By date unknown: with Edward Perry Warren (according to Warren's records: bought in London; said to come from Asia Minor or the islands off its coast); March 24, 1903: purchased by MFA from Edward Perry Warren
+By date unknown: with Edward Perry Warren (according to Warren's records: Bought in Athens: but it was one I had seen in Corinth years before.); purchased by MFA from Edward Perry Warren, December, 1901